opencs/ocsbincodec-csharp/README.md

 The OpenCS Binary-to-Text library for C# (ocsbincodec-csharp) is a customizable library capable of encode and decode binary values to plain text using multiple standard and non-standard encodings schemes.
+It is a direct port of ocsbincodec-java (https://github.com/opencs/ocsbincodec-java).

 This library was designed to be as flexible as possible.
 This means that the implementations in this library will always favor flexibility first.